jonebdev/jonebdotdev/content/articles/zelda-gatsby/index.md

 Instead of having a damsel in distress story be the driving force as to why Link is going on his adventures, Nintendo has a unique opportunity to make a story where the player is incentivized to go and seek out the world around him, not just for a magical macguffin that will make the player more powerful.
 Hyrule’s main draw is its vast world to explore, so instead of just having the world be a sandbox for more collectibles, why not flesh it out with more landmarks, and give an opportunity to learn more about the lore of the world and background, and get more impactful stories around the places we explore around us?
 The world of Hyrule can serve as a way to communicate to the player and give background to events that have happened in the past, which can flesh out the world and give it deeper context.
 This in of itself is rewarding, since as a player, we get that much more of a reward for exploring the vast world of Hyrule.

 The Zelda series has been known for its vast array of companion characters that serve to help the player, but in practice, it’s hurt the experience and lately, Nintendo has opted to not include companions in most recent games.
-Rather than a guide character explaining plot details, enemy strategies and puzzle hints from time to time, we can have characters we explore with that have real movivations other than "let's save the princess!".
+Rather than a guide character explaining plot details, enemy strategies and puzzle hints from time to time, we can have characters we explore with that have real motivations other than "let's save the princess!".
 Having them communicate with us, and give us a bit more character interactions outside of cutscenes can make the experience more engaging, and further our knowledge of the vast cast of characters we come across in game.
 Like the approach The Great Gatsby took, we as the observer have the opportunity to view a conflict from multiple points of view, and that would be uncharted territory for Zelda.

 I don't think this approach is impossible, as some of the most impactful video games that tell a compelling story have come out in recent years, such as Santa Monica Studios God of War and Insomniac's Spiderman.
 They take the approach that even if gameplay in those games is the number one focus, they still tell an engaging story through great writing, great characterization, and masterful world building.
 This entices the player to continue to play not just for the gameplay but as well as the story, because neither was an after thought for the developers.